The Story of My Experiments with Truth: Part III

 Although Smuts and Gandhi did not agree on many points, they had respect for each other.
 In 1913, Smuts relented due to the sheer number of Indians involved in protest and negotiated a settlement which provided for the legality of Indian marriages and abolished the poll tax.
 Further, the import of indentured laborers from India was to be phased out by 1920.
-In July 1914, Gandhi sailed for Britain, now admired as "Mahatma," and known throughout the world for the success of satyagraha.
+In July 1914, Gandhi sailed for Britain, known throughout the world for the success of his satyagraha.